Why an I-9 Form Is Important (And How to Fill One Out)

 Learn how to properly fill out an I-9 form below.

 American employers are legally responsible for employment eligibility verification.
 This is done with an I-9 form, a legal document filled out by both employees and their new employers.

-The form is not optional.
-Failure to complete an I-9 on time and accurately can result in fines or other legal ramifications for employers.
+The form is NOT optional.
+Also, failure to complete an I-9 on time and accurately can result in fines or other legal ramifications for employers.

 Filling Out an I-9 Form

 Once you have the proper documentation and understand its requirements, filling out an I-9 form is not difficult.
-If you’re currently struggling with completing a form or just want to make sure you’ve been playing by the rules, here are step-by-step instructions to follow.
+However, if you’re currently struggling with completing a form or just want to make sure you’ve been playing by the rules, here are step-by-step instructions to follow.

 Step 1 – Document overview

 There are three sections on an I-9 form.
 Not all are filled out by the employee and not all may be required.